abn-illia-lebid/abn-meetup/README.md

 **Payment**

-On payment step we care that users can successfully pay for the product, and if they cannot, they would be properly notified.
+On the payment step we care that users can successfully pay for the product, and if they cannot, they would be properly notified.

 ### Unit level